 Afternoon tea in Cardiff bringing you the Taste of Wales

 The highly popular dining attraction can now be enjoyed in Thomas Restaurant at Future Inns Cardiff.
-We like to do it a bit different from the rest, and guarantee a Taste of Wales in our afternoon tea selection.
+We like to do it a bit different from the rest, with our homemade cake and scone collection, and guarantee a Taste of Wales in our afternoon tea selection.

 When it comes to indulging in a scone with fresh cream and jam or feasting on a finger sandwich you are quite literally spoilt for choice when picking a place to go for afternoon tea in Cardiff.